KANENANLAIR/CyberSec21/README.md

 The playbook implements the following tasks:
 - It will push out the play to the designated VM you added on your host and start installing Docker and Python3.
 - Once those are install the configuration also allocates more memory usage.
-- The configuration will then download the ELK image container and launch it.
+- The configuration will then download the ELK image through the Docker container and launch it.
 As well as designate the port and turn on it's services.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.